MicrosoftDocs/power-platform/power-platform/solution-templates/finance/sap-procurement/use/vendor-management.md

 #### Add phone numbers and email addresses

-Phone numbers and email addresses can be added in similar fashion to the purchasing organization and company code assignments, with **Edit**, **+ Add** and **X Delete** options available for each entry.
+Phone numbers and email addresses can be added in similar fashion to the purchasing organization and company code assignments, with _Edit_, _+ Add_ and _X Delete_ options available for each entry.

 #### Save or cancel changes

-Once the changes are completed, the user has the options at the top of the screen to Select **Save** or **Cancel**.
+Once the changes are complete, you can select either the **Save** or **Cancel** button that is located at the top of the screen.

- Selecting **Save** results in the call of standard functions for Vendor creation in SAP.
-The saved vendor record is loaded to the page from SAP.
-Selecting **Cancel** discards all inputs and the page is restored to its initial state.
+- _Save_ results in the call of standard functions for _vendor creation_ in SAP and you will see the saved vendor record is load on to the page from SAP.
+- _Cancel_ discards all changes and the original data is restored to its initial state.

 ## Field mappings

-Field mappings from the vendor screen to the function module.
+The table provides vendor screen to function module field mappings.

 ### RFC_READ_TABLE mapping